 This web page shows only a small excerpt of our Rabbit research.
-Another 217 words(16 lines of text) are included under the topic Early Rabbit History in all our PDF Extended History products.
+Another 173 words(12 lines of text) covering the years 1298, 1313 and 1316 are included under the topic Early Rabbit History in all our PDF Extended History products.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Rabbits to arrive on North American shores:

 Rabbit Settlers in United States in the 19th Century

 The Rabbit Family Crest was acquired from the Houseofnames.com archives.
 The Rabbit Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.